 Fermanagh and Omagh District Council has powers to protect and improve the quality of the environment for our local community.

-The Council will spend over £2 million this year on keeping the towns and villages of the district clean and tidy.
+The Council spends a considerable amount each year to keep the towns and villages of the district clean and tidy.
 However dropping litter, chewing gum, cigarette butts and dog fouling remain a constant problem, despite the availability of litter bins and numerous public recycling facilities available.

 Under this legislation councils have powers to deal with environmental issues on public property such as;

 - Vehicle Litter

 - Dog control and dog fouling